Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Set up staging environments in Azure App Service.

-### You need to implement the code flow strategy for Project2 in Azure DevOps.
+### Contoso, Ltd. is a manufacturing company that has a main office in Chicago.
+Contoso plans to improve its IT development and operations processes by implementing Azure DevOps principles.
+Contoso has an Azure subscription and creates an Azure DevOps organization.
+The Azure DevOps organization includes: The Docker extension.
+A deployment pool named Pool7 that contains 10 Azure virtual machines that run Windows Server 2016.
+The Azure subscription contains an Azure Automation account.
+Contoso plans to create projects in Azure DevOps as shown in the following table.You need to configure Azure Automation for the computers in Group7.
+Contoso identifies the following technical requirements: Implement build agents for Project1.
+Whenever possible, use Azure resources.
+Avoid using deprecated technologies.
+Implement a code flow strategy for Project2 that will: Enable Team2 to submit pull requests for Project2.
+Enable Team2 to work independently on changes to a copy of Project2.
+Ensure that any intermediary changes performed by Team2 on a copy of Project2 will be subject to the same restrictions as the ones defined in the build policy of Project2.
+Whenever possible implement automation and minimize administrative effort.
+Implement Project3, Project5, Project6, and Project7 based on the planned changes Implement Project4 and configure the project to push Docker images to Azure Container Registry.
+You need to implement the code flow strategy for Project2 in Azure DevOps.
 Which three actions should you perform in sequence?

 ![Question 5](images/question5.jpg)